-The V_BCKP pin can be used to provide power to maintain the real-time clock (RTC) and batterybacked RAM (BBR) when VCC is removed.
+The V_BCKP pin can be used to provide power to maintain the real-time clock (RTC) and battery-backed RAM (BBR) when VCC is removed.

 V_BCKP can be provided with a battery.
 If V_BCKP is provided during a VCC outage, the receiver may be able to perform a hot or warm start.
-Especially if the RTC and BBR contents are still current, i.e. after a short VCC outage.
-The fusion filter data is also stored in BBR and ZED-F9R can restart in fusion mode.
+Especially if the RTC and BBR contents are still current, for example, after a short VCC outage.
+The fusion filter data is also stored in BBR and ZED-F9K can restart in fusion mode.